Daniel Amen: SPECT scanning

 Amen's practices use single-photon emission computed tomography, or SPECT, scans of brain activity in an attempt to compare the activity of a person's brain to a known healthy model.
 Amen prescribes both medication and non-medicative courses of treatment, depending on the case.
 He also performs before-and-after SPECT scans, which claim to assess the effectiveness of treatment.
+An initial evaluation with SPECT at Amen's clinics cost about $4,000 in 2020.
 Amen's clinics claim to have the world's largest database of functional brain scans for neuropsychiatry.
 As of 2009, Amen said he had scanned 50,000 people at an estimated cost of $170 million.

+The effectiveness of SPECT scans in treating psychiatric conditions has been the subject of scientific debate.
 John Seibyl of the Society of Nuclear Medicine and Molecular Imaging has stated that it is settled that SPECT is of no value for diagnosing psychological disorders.
+In 2008, Tufts professor and writer Daniel Carlat published an article on Amen's use of SPECT imaging.
+After visiting Amen's clinics, Carlat called Amen's interpretations of the scans "spectacularly meaningless".

-A 2012 review by the American Psychiatric Association found that neuroimaging studies "have yet to impact significantly the diagnosis or treatment of individual patients."
+A 2012 review by the American Psychiatric Association (APA) found that neuroimaging studies "have yet to impact significantly the diagnosis or treatment of individual patients."
 The review also states that neuroimaging studies "do not provide sufficient specificity and sensitivity to accurately classify individual cases with respect to the presence of a psychiatric illness."
-The American Psychiatric Association has concluded that "the available evidence does not support the use of brain imaging for clinical diagnosis or treatment of psychiatric disorders in children and adolescents."
+The APA has concluded that "the available evidence does not support the use of brain imaging for clinical diagnosis or treatment of psychiatric disorders in children and adolescents."
 According to cognitive neuroscience researcher Martha Farah and psychologist S. J. Gillihan, "[t]he lack of empirical validation has led to widespread condemnation of diagnostic SPECT as premature and unproven."